PC-Admin/provision-servers/README.md

 # Ansible Provision Servers

-The provision stage configures the DigitalOcean servers that a service can exist in.
+This playbook configures 1 to N servers using DigitalOcean, it also adds/removes the DNS records for each server automatically using CloudFlare.

-It can also add/remove DNS records automatically using CloudFlare, I created it to speed up testing.
+I created it as a devops tool to speed up testing.

 ## Setup Servers